Chronology of North American

 by Louis Dawson

-This chronology is always being improved and updated.
+This chronology is under constant revision.
 Note that the focus here is ski mountaineering and backcountry skiing that involves climbing mountains and skiing down.
 While less emphasis is placed on ski traverses, these are considered as well, provided such traverses cover mountain terrain and involve climbs and descents as an integral part of the route (this other than ski traverses included for context).
 One of the most important milestones in this list of events is the first time a particular mountain is skied down from the exact summit or near.
 While many mountains in North America were explored by people on skis in the early 1900s, the actual event of a person climbing to the top and skiing back down may have occurred at a date later than the first ski exploration.
 I’ve attempted to note both events when possible.
 Picks (after consulting with others in the sport) for the most important ski mountaineering events in North America are marked with a yellow background.

 |Overview of early history: In prehistoric times (dates before 1300 A.D. are prehistoric) Nordic peoples invent skis.
 Norse legends include Ullr (or Ull or Ollerus) and Skade (or Skada or Skadi), the god and goddess of skiing.
 The Viking Sagas include the first writings about skiing.|